-Star Wars Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia
+‘Star Wars’ Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia

 Disney had previously stated that they wouldn’t use CGI to fill in for Fisher’s character out of respect for her work.
 The family’s compromise offer would enable Disney and Lucasfilm to bring her back to life via footage they’ve already shot but haven’t used.

 This news is huge for many reasons, not the least of which is the fact that Princess Leia was originally scheduled to have a big role to play in the last film of the final trilogy.
-IGN and The Hollywood Reporter obtained information about some of the keys scenes Leia was anticipated to be in.
+IGN and the Hollywood Reporter obtained information about some of the keys scenes Leia was anticipated to be in.

 WARNING: POSSIBLE SPOILERS